nextstrain/ncov/docs/remote_inputs.md

 * `aligned.fasta.xz` alignment via [nextalign](https://github.com/nextstrain/nextclade/tree/master/packages/nextalign_cli).
 The default reference genome is [MN908947](https://www.ncbi.nlm.nih.gov/nuccore/MN908947) (Wuhan-Hu-1).
 * `mutation-summary.tsv.xz` A summary of the data in `aligned.fasta.xz`.
 * `masked.fasta.xz` Masked alignment
 * `filtered.fasta.xz` The masked alignment excluding data with incomplete / invalid dates, unexpected genome lengths, missing metadata etc. We also maintain a [list of sequences to exclude](https://github.com/nextstrain/ncov/blob/master/defaults/exclude.txt) which are removed at this step.
+These sequences represent duplicates, outliers in terms of divergence or sequences with faulty metadata.

 ## Subsampled datasets

-Our GISAID and GenBank (open) profiles each define 7 builds (a Global build and one build per region: Asia, Africa, Oceania, Europe, North & South America).
+Our GISAID and GenBank (open) profiles each define 7 builds (a Global build and one build per region: Africa, Asia, Europe, Oceania, North and South America).
 Each of these is a different subsample of the entire dataset, and each will result in the following intermediates uploaded:

 * `{build_name}/sequences.fasta.xz`
 * `{build_name}/metadata.tsv.xz`
 * `{build_name}/aligned.fasta.xz`
 * `{build_name}/{build_name}.json` (the main Auspice dataset file)
 * `{build_name}/{build_name}_tip-frequencies.json`
 * `{build_name}/{build_name}_root-sequence.json`